Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 12. Know and use some travel apps to budget

 Travel apps are here to make journeys easier, smarter, and cheaper.
-With different apps for backpackers, there will be found best deals for flights, accommodation, transportation, or variety of activities.
-Can save a ridiculous amount of money when knowing and using apps properly.
-Is good to do a bit research while planning a backpacking trip.
-Because there are tons of travel apps for a variety of needs and wants.
-Also for budgeting.
+With different apps for backpackers, you can find the best deals for flights, accommodation, transportation, or a variety of activities.
+You can save a ridiculous amount of money by knowing and using apps properly.
+It is good to research while planning a backpacking trip because there are many travel apps for various needs, wants, and budgeting.

 Read more: Backpacking Apps for easier and cheaper travel!